MatteoFasulo/Whisper-TikTok/README.md

 ## Acknowledgments

 - We'd like to give a huge thanks to [@rany2](https://www.github.com/rany2) for their [edge-tts](https://github.com/rany2/edge-tts) package, which made it possible to use the Microsoft Edge Cloud TTS API with Whisper-TikTok.
-- We also acknowledge the contributions of the Whisper model by [@OpenAI](https://github.com/openai/whisper) for robust speech recognition via large-scale weak supervision and [jianfch/ stable-ts](https://github.com/jianfch/stable-ts) for a script that modifies OpenAI's Whisper to produce more reliable timestamps.
+- We also acknowledge the contributions of the Whisper model by [@OpenAI](https://github.com/openai/whisper) for robust speech recognition via large-scale weak supervision